Fast track entry to one of the best-preserved Roman aqueducts, an easy day trip from Provence.

 Yes, the transportation for all the day trip tours are round transfers (to and from the starting point).
 The starting point for tours from Avignon is from Avignon Tourist Office and for tours from Marseille, it is from the Radisson Blu Hotel.

 Yes, children aged 3 years and under are not allowed on these day trips due to safety concerns.
 For tours that include wine tasting, the restriction is pregnant women and children under 18 years of age.
-However, they can ask for delicious in-house grape juice.

 No, meals are not included in the day trip.
 However, post/during the day trip (depending on the one that you are on), you can enjoy lunch at your own pace.
 The wine tour from Marseille has a lunch stop in the medieval village of Le Castellet.